Plein Air Painting with Gaye Adams scheduled from September 8-15, 2017

 Oils are recommended for this course, but pastellists and acrylicists are also welcome.
 Gaye will be working in oils.

 I’m expecting this workshop to fill up quickly as our maximum is 12 painters.

-Tuition includes 5 full days of instruction and painting 1 day of final critique and hanging the gallery opening celebration show, accommodation, boat transport to Plein air locations, welcome dinner, stocked breakfast and lunches to prepare yourself and daily prepared BBQ dinner at WhaleKum Inn, coffee, tea, water (in studio and on board Nordic Tug) Students must bring their packed lunch each day.
+Tuition includes welcome dinner and orientation, 5 full days of plein air painting with instruction at remote locations only accessible by boat plus 1 free day to relax, paint or tour the island, a final critique and windup celebration, accommodation, welcome dinner, stocked breakfast and packed lunches plus daily prepared dinner at WhaleKum Inn, coffee, tea, water (in studio and on board The boat).

 Tuition does not include transportation to and from Pender Island, transportation while on Pender Island, and all other activities.

 Depending on the accommodation type the total cost of LeMistral Painting Workshops range from $1,836.00 to 2,190.00

 Our Maximum number of painters is 12 however we can accommodate up to 16 persons in case partners would like to take a holiday on Pender Island.
 There are activities such as sea kayaking, sailing, fishing, hiking, whale watching and golfing.